hoang-tranviet/iperf-siri/README.md

 ------

 On client side, the statistics of all subflows are printed each interval.
+If json (-J) is specified, the program also writes output to files in *results/* folder, in parallel to user-friendly output on stdout.
+This is different from original iperf3, which only outputs either user-friendly or json output.

 On server side, after each test finished, the test results are collected from client and are stored in a json file in current directory.